 1. Remember, it’s just wine.

 This is perhaps the most important advice of all.
-If you find yourself sneaking wine into the cellar, hiding wine shop invoices or credit card statements from the spouse something might be wrong.
-If your cellar has expanded to the point where you’re considering a bar code system to organize the inventory things perhaps have gone awry.
-And if you find yourself hanging out full time with wine nerds and neglecting friends and family, something is definitely no bueno.
+If you find yourself sneaking wine into the cellar, hiding wine shop invoices or credit card statements from the spouse, something might be wrong.
+If your cellar has expanded to the point where you’re considering a bar code system to organize the inventory, things perhaps have gone awry.
+If you find yourself hanging out full time with wine nerds and neglecting friends and family, something is definitely no bueno.
 Who knows?
 Maybe your friends and family have stopped hanging out with you because you’re always driveling on about hopelessly mysterious things like the pros and cons of micro-oxygenation or whether premox is just another geeky myth.
 Balance, my friend, is the key to life.
 Enjoy and explore--but do not obsess.

 Guilty on multiple offenses.
 Even with the best of intentions, taking a primo bottle from your personal cellar to a PTA pot luck is an exercise in pure masochism.
 No one but you will care about the wine (see item one) and you might find yourself becoming irritated or even taking offense because the guy with one very large continuous eye brow is pounding down a glass of your wine as if it’s Hearty Burgundy.
 Ahem.
-Take a hint—and take something fruity, cheerful and quaffable to the pot luck and smile as you enjoy some of the strangest meatloaf you’ve ever tasted.
-One more bit of not-so-conventional wisdom about the PTA pot luck: one of the things no one ever told you about parenthood was the fact that you would end up hanging out with people—as in the parents of your kid’s classmates—that you wouldn’t otherwise share physical space with.
+Take a hint—and take something fruity, cheerful, and quaffable to the pot luck; smile as you enjoy some of the strangest meatloaf you’ve ever tasted.
+One more bit of not-so-conventional wisdom about the PTA pot luck; one of the things no one ever told you about parenthood was the fact that you would end up hanging out with people—as in the parents of your kid’s classmates—that you wouldn’t otherwise share physical space with.
 Life, indeed, is strange and parenthood is truly one of the great equalizers of life.